RatkoR/laravel-crate.io/README.md

 You'll have to install crate.io server, of course.
 See installation instructions on their site.

+#### PHP 8

+Version 10.1 supports PHP 8.

+We run tests on ubuntu with PHP 8.0, crate-dbal 3 and phpunit 9.5.
+All tests passed ok.

 ### Configuration

 Open `config/database.php` and add new crate database connection (with